ProBeat: Netflix’s abysmal Q2 2019 was no blip

 Netflix reported a horrible second quarter this week.
 You may have seen some of the numbers or headlines.
-The company is spinning the quarter as an anomaly, but Q2 2019 could a sign of things to come.
+The company is spinning the quarter as an anomaly, but Q2 2019 could be a sign of things to come.

 Netflix predicted it would add 5 million subscribers this past quarter.
 Instead, the streaming giant added 2.7 million.
 Remember: That was Netflix’s own guidance, not something analysts had estimated.